duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/11_indefinite_navigation.md

 Here are some additional things you can try:

 * Get a [remote stream](#read-camera-data) of your Duckiebot.
+* You can visualize the detected line segments the same way as for the [lane following demo](#demo-lane-following)
 * Try to change some of the ROS parameters to see how your Duckiebot's behavior will change.

 ## Troubleshooting